Right Tool, Wrong Data: Moisture Meter Mistakes Can Be Costly

 - The obvious risk of over-stressing a pin-style meter is that pins can bend or break.
 Most pin-style meter manufacturers are clear that pounding or banging on the meter is not the correct way to insert the pins into a pin-style meter.
 Hammer probes are obviously built to withstand more force, but over time, even these more rugged pins can break, especially in hardwood applications.

 - Overlooking general maintenance.
 Any meter will suffer when exposed to high temperatures, overly wet conditions, being dropped or other circumstances that compromise the integrity of the housing and the circuitry.
 But even something as seemingly minor as peeling insulation on the insulated pins of hammer style probes can skew the readings of the meter.
 Because the signal is not restricted to a certain depth of the wood (at the tips of the probes), readings will not be precise depthwise and may represent a sort of composite reading of the signal along the length of the probe, or simply read too shallow based on where the signal is strongest.
 Pinless meters may also give skewed readings if their sensors become scratched or otherwise damaged.
 Lack of regular maintenance can also upset the calibration of the meter.
-Many manufacturers, like Wagner Meters, provide a calibration block to confirm the meter is still within factory calibration even after repeated use.
+Only the Wagner Meters Orion line of moisture meters provide an On-Demand-Calibrator to recalibrate the meter almost instantly.

 - Not using the correct species settings or species adjustment.
 Most moisture meters use either user-programmed species settings or species adjustment tables.
 Obviously, a piece of oak will have different properties than Douglas fir, so different species settings would be needed for these two.
 But if your meter doesn’t allow for those differences, the readings it takes will mean poor decisions about applied finishes, or its readiness to be installed.
 Be sure you’ve read and understood the settings for your meter.